 Easy Butterscotch Brownies Recipe

-These chewy butterscotch brownies are another sweet memory from my childhood.
-I have vivid memories of my Mom baking for us and cookie bars were one of our favorite grab-n-go desserts.
-Chopped walnuts add texture and expand the rich flavor.
-Toasted pecans would be a tasty addition to these brownies, too.
-You'll love the caramelized chewy goodness that forms around the edges, transforming these into sheer brownie decadence.
+Brownies and cookie bars have always been two of our favorite grab-n-go desserts.
+In this buttery brownie toasted walnuts and butterscotch chips add texture and expand the rich flavor.
+You could use toasted pecans in the batter instead nuts always make a tasty addition to any brownie recipe.
+You’ll love the caramelized chewy goodness that forms around the edges while the brownies are baking transforming these into sheer decadence.

 How to Make the BEST Butterscotch Brownies Recipe